Returning myCOI User? Log In Here

 What Is a Construction Risk Management Plan for Construction Projects?

 Ultimately, construction risk management involves taking a few best guesses for issues that could arise on a job in order to formulate a strategic plan to overcome them.
-When doing so, people will often utilize a construction risk management plan, which is a document produced by higher-ups at a construction company that helps their teams avoid risk.
+When doing so, people will often utilize a construction risk management plan, which is a document produced by higher-ups at a construction company that helps their project team avoid risk.

 A construction risk management plan will generally do a few things.
 First, it will identify the most likely risks and areas of uncertainty that could affect the project, such as safety hazards, contractual issues, environmental concerns, and even external factors like the weather.
 Second, it will attempt to evaluate the likelihood of the various scenarios and identify the impact of each on relevant projections, timelines, and stakeholders so that project managers know which risks to prioritize planning for most.
-Finally, the document will recommend measures for crews to implement in order to reduce the likelihood of most of them occurring.
+Finally, the document will recommend measures for crews to implement procedures in order to reduce the likelihood of most of them occurring.

 What Are Construction Risk Management Examples?